Moving to Lausanne, Switzerland

 If you are thinking about moving to Lausanne, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Lausanne can vary greatly depending on the type and location of the property.
 For a one-bedroom apartment in the city center, you can expect to pay a monthly rent of around 1,500 to 2,000 Swiss Francs.
 If you prefer to live outside of the city center, the rent for a similar apartment might decrease to around 1,200 to 1,500 Swiss Francs per month.
 For larger apartments or houses, the prices can significantly increase.
 If you're looking to buy property, the average price per square meter in the city center is around 13,000 Swiss Francs, while outside of the city center it drops to approximately 10,000 Swiss Francs per square meter.
-However, these prices can fluctuate based on market conditions and other factors," remarked one expat who made the move to Lausanne.
+However, these prices can fluctuate based on market conditions and other factors," said one expat who made the move to Lausanne.

 "Higher.
 Our rent seems to be less than some of our friends though.
 You can expect to pay 6 thousand francs per month easily for a family home in a good area," explained one expat living in Lausanne, Switzerland.